entropicbloom/francesco/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: 'I am interested in intelligence (artificial and biological), consciousness, and existential risks.
+      text:
+      '
+      PhD Candidate in Computational Neuroscience

+      I am interested in the science and philosophy of phenomenal consciousness.
+To me the most interesting question in the universe is how neural activity relates to subjective experience, basically the modern version of the mind-body problem.

       I have a formal background in computer science, deep learning and computational neuroscience, and practical experience as a data scientist in industry.
 In addition to solving technical problems, I like to communicate technical topics to specialized and general audiences.

-      Currently I am looking to enter the field of AI alignment.

       <br />
       <br />